mengbinhao/jack-note/docs/others/useJIRA.md

       - project leader
         - version
         - manage component(component default assigner)
-        - defualt assigner of this project
+        - default assigner of this project
         - add user to system role (can not edit system /custom role)
         - edit workflow for issue type